Lodger & Rent-a-Room Mortgages

 In addition to the standard mortgage documents such as ID, bank statements and payslips, you’ll also need to supply evidence of your lodger income.

-For a lodger not yet living with you, this might be a signed rental agreement.
+This might be a signed rental agreement for a lodger not yet living with you.
 If they have been with you for some time, make sure their payments are clearly marked on your bank statements.

 We're so confident in our service, we guarantee it.